Search

 Kosovo's parliament is set to vote on a new government led by Albin Kurti after a year of political deadlock, focusing on budget and international aid.

-PRISTINA, Feb 11 (Reuters) - Kosovo’s parliament is expected to vote late on Wednesday to endorse a new cabinet led by nationalist Prime Minister Albin Kurti, after more than a year of political deadlock in Europe's youngest state, officials from Kurti’s party said.
+PRISTINA, Feb 11 (Reuters) - Kosovo’s parliament voted in a new cabinet on Wednesday led by nationalist Prime Minister Albin Kurti, after more than a year of political deadlock in Europe's youngest state, officials from Kurti’s party said.

 The new government’s most urgent tasks include approving the 2026 budget and securing international loans and aid packages worth hundreds of millions of euros.
 It will also face major challenges including tensions with Serbia and reforming health and education systems that lag its Balkan neighbours.

-Kurti's Vetevendosje party won 57 seats in the 120-seat parliament in an election in December, and now expects to form a coalition with several small ethnic minority parties.
+Kurti's parliament voted 66 in favor in the 120-seat parliament.
+His Vetevendosje party won 57 seats in the 120-seat parliament in an election in December, and he managed to get the support of several small ethnic minority parties.

 The country of 1.6 million people held a snap election in December 2025 after an inconclusive vote in February.